AdobeDocs/pass.en/help/authentication/integration-guide-programmers/features-standard/sso-access/partner-sso/apple-sso/apple-sso-cookbook-rest-api-v2.md

    > The streaming application must ensure it specifies a Boolean value equal to `false` for the [`isInterruptionAllowed`](https://developer.apple.com/documentation/videosubscriberaccount/vsaccountmetadatarequest/1771708-isinterruptionallowed) property in the `VSAccountMetadataRequest` object, to indicate that the user cannot be interrupted at this phase.

    >[!TIP]
    >
-   > Suggestion: The streaming application can use a cached value for the partner framework status information, that we recommend refreshing when the application transitions from background to foreground state.
+   > Suggestion: The streaming application can use instead a cached value for the partner framework status information, that we recommend refreshing when the application transitions from background to foreground state.
+In that case, the streaming application must ensure it caches and uses only valid values for the partner framework status as described by the "Return partner framework status information" step.

 1. **Return partner framework status information:** The streaming application validates the response data to ensure that basic conditions are met:
    * The user permission access status is granted.
    * The user provider mapping identifier is present and valid.
-   * The user provider profile's expiration date (if available) is valid.
+   * The user provider profile's expiration date is valid.

+   >[!IMPORTANT]
+   >
+   > The streaming application can skip this step if the selected user profile type is not "appleSSO."

 1. **Retrieve preauthorization decisions:** The streaming application gathers all the necessary data to obtain preauthorization decisions for a list of resources by calling the Decisions Preauthorize endpoint.